 Assess Your Dressing Room Storage Needs

-Before we get into many beautiful dressing room ideas related to color schemes and stylish wallpaper, let’s first focus on the practicality of a built-in closet design.
+Before we discuss many beautiful dressing room ideas related to color schemes and stylish wallpaper, let’s first consider the practicality of a built-in closet design.

-If you’re starting entirely from scratch, you need to assess how you want to store your clothes and what schedule will work best for you.
+If you’re starting entirely from scratch, you must assess how you want to store your clothes and what schedule will work best for you.

-The proper dressing room organization will create a built-in functional closet that fits your lifestyle.
+Proper dressing room organization will create a functional, built-in closet that fits your lifestyle.
 Ask yourself if you like to fold or hang your clothes.

 Do you want everything in view and easily accessible or hidden behind a door?
 How much rail space will you need versus the number of drawers?

-Also, consider shoe and bag storage, as well as space for off-season clothing such as bulky sweaters, coats, and jackets.
+Also, consider shoe and bag storage and space for off-season clothing such as bulky sweaters, coats, and jackets.

 Create Your Catwalk